bcarlson03/HackKU23-Project/README.md

 ```

-Upon first running main.py two folders will be created, one named "audio_files" and one named "notes."
+Upon first running main.py or interface.py two folders will be created, one named "audio_files" and one named "notes."

 Once those folders have been created (or if you create them) place your audio files in the "audio_files" folder and run main.py again.